zhaoxinf/FANzhaoxin666.github.io/index.md

 + 2015.7-2019.7, bachelor student at  **China University of Petroleum, Beijing**.
 Geophysics

 ## News
-+ 2021.9.1, I  will go to the School of Computer Science at Carnegie Mellon University and act as a co-supervisor PhD student since 2022.

 ## Publications
 Details about my publications can be found in my [Google scholar](https://scholar.google.com/citations?hl=zh-CN&user=JHvyYDQAAAAJ)